 Trying to get away from the crowds?
 Highway 395 hugging the Eastern Sierra mountain range is home to some of the most beautiful and least visited areas in the country.
 Backed by the jagged spires of the Sawtooth range, spend the day soaking in one of the many open-air hot springs like the Travertine Hot Springs.

-Snow Play: Bridgeport marks the northern end of the mega-sized peaks with 14,000-foot summits that drop down 8,000 vertical feet to Bridgeport.
+Snow Play: Bridgeport marks the northern end of the mega-sized peaks with 14,000-foot summits that drop down 8,000 vertical feet.
 If you have some backcountry experience or would like a guided trip High Sierra Snowcat & Yurt offers snowcat transportation to an 8-person yurt deep into the heart of these peaks.

 For those couples looking for adventure on their romantic foray, Bishop is your place.
 A true gateway for outdoor escapades, you’re only a few miles from a multitude of amazing recreational activities.
 This includes sports like rock climbing, backcountry skiing or even snowmobiling all in the same vacation.
 Named as one of “America’s Coolest Mountain Towns” by Men’s Journal, expect to find a cotton-wood lined town surrounded by scenic alpine vistas that rise two vertical miles above you.

-As you can see, with so many getaway ideas to explore, the California High Sierra should be on your bucket list for a romantic escape you won’t forget.
+With so many getaway ideas, the California High Sierra should be on your bucket list for a romantic escape you won’t forget.